Yuji Nishida: Personal life

 Nishida started playing volleyball after watching his sister playing the sport.
 He listed watching movies and shopping as his hobbies.
 He has an elder sister 8 years older than him and a brother 6 years older than him.
 In an interview, he said his idol is Yūki Ishikawa, Masahiro Yanagida, Michal Kubiak, and Hiroaki Asano.

+Marriage

 On December 31, 2022, Nishida announced through his Instagram that he had married fellow volleyball player Sarina Koga.
-In July 24, 2025, Nishida announced through his official social media account that he and Koga are expecting their first child.
+On July 24, 2025, Nishida announced through his official social media account that he and Koga are expecting their first child.
+On December 8, 2025, his wife Koga, gave birth to their first child.